Charged Lifshitz black holes from general covariance breaking: Ending comments

 \section{Ending comments}

 The study of global defect structures that evade the Derrick's theorem using general covariance breaking mechanisms has been put forward some time ago.
-Such structures were the first example where using explicitly coordinate-dependent scalar potentials proved to be a nice alternative do find scalar global defects in arbitrary dimensions without adding gauge fields.
+Such structures were the first example where using explicitly coordinyate-dependent scalar potentials proved to be a nice alternative do find scalar global defects in arbitrary dimensions without adding gauge fields.
 In recent studies, the authors have extended this idea to curved spacetimes, focusing on obtaining global defects such as probe fields on fixed Lifshitz spacetimes, Lifhitz black holes and other types of black holes in the literature, where interesting new global solutions have been found.
 The studies at the probe-limit indicated how to advance in this topic to find complete field solutions in scenarios presenting backreaction, where the background geometry is assumed to be dynamical and a new topological Lifshitz black hole solution was found.
 The price to pay is the need of considering an auxiliary gauge field whose dependence is eliminated from the geometry by constraining the energy-momentum tensor to be divergenceless.
 We here extended these studies to find a charged Lifshitz black hole solution.
 To ensure the charge of the black hole a second gauge field that correctly plays the role of the Maxwell field should also be added to the Lagrangian.
 We opted to approach black hole thermodynamics from the extended phase formalism and the presence of electric charge in the background geometry is important for the occurrence of critical behavior.
 The existence of anisotropic scaling provides rich thermodynamics, with interesting phase transitions whose thermal compressibility can be associated with real fluids other than the Van der Waals one for a given range of the dynamical exponent values.
-Since the new Lifshitz black hole geometry here was found a method only recently explored, we believe we have open an avenue to several applications that goes from development of new topological solutions, new class of Lifshitz black holes and holographic description of several systems of interest such condensed matter and high energy physics whose phase transitions can be better understood in the anisotropic gravity dual.
+Since the new Lifshitz black hole geometry here was found from a method only recently explored, further studies on its stability and other aspects must be carried out.
+However, we believe that the mechanism presented here opens the way for several applications that goes from development of new topological solutions, new class of Lifshitz black holes and holographic description of several systems of interest such condensed matter and high energy physics whose phase transitions can be better understood in the anisotropic gravity dual.